Annex 1 - Main accounting principles of Bilan Carbone®

 This category covers:

-Emissions related to the various services received by the organisation accounted for via emission factors in monetary ratios
+Emissions related to the various services received by the organisation accounted for via emission factors in spend-based ratios

-Tertiary services (excluding transport) consumed by the organisation can for example cover: IT services.
+• Tertiary services (excluding transport) consumed by the organisation may for example include:

 Freight